ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 ### Storage pool {#storage-pool}

 **Storage pool** is a collection of data storage devices with similar characteristics.
 Each storage pool is assigned a unique name within a {{ ydb-short-name }} cluster.
-Technically each storage pool consisis of multiple [PDisks](#pdisk).
-Each [storage group](#storage-group) is created in the particular storage pool, which determines the performance characteristics of the storage group through the selection of the appropriate storage devices.
-It is typical to have separate storage pools for NVMe, SSD and HDD devices, or for the models of those devices having different capacity and speed.
+Technically, each storage pool consists of multiple [PDisks](#pdisk).
+Each [storage group](#storage-group) is created in a particular storage pool, which determines the performance characteristics of the storage group through the selection of appropriate storage devices.
+It is typical to have separate storage pools for NVMe, SSD, and HDD devices or particular models of those devices with different capacities and speeds.

 ### Actor {#actor}